macimax/WIKI_STEPMANIA/Noteskins.md

 # Files
 ## Sprites
 Noteskins consist of a series of sprites divided into several categories.
-They include (using the standard ``dance`` mode as an example;
+They include, using the standard ``dance`` mode as an example;

 * **Taps**: An individual note.
 Tap notes are usually either a 2D sprite or a 3D model, but ease of explanation, the examples in this guide will use 2D noteskins.
 Types of tap notes include, for instance
   * **Notes**: A normal note.